Regent's Park: Description

 The park has an outer ring road called the Outer Circle (4.45 km) and an inner ring road called the Inner Circle (1 km), which surrounds the most carefully tended section of the park, Queen Mary's Gardens.
 Apart from two link roads between these two, the park is reserved for pedestrians (with the exception of The Broad Walk between Chester Road and the Outer Circle, which is a shared use path).
 The south, east and most of the west side of the park are lined with elegant white stucco terraces of houses designed by John Nash and Decimus Burton.
 Running through the northern end of the park is Regent's Canal, which connects the Grand Union Canal to London's historic docks.

 The 166 ha park is mainly open parkland with a wide range of facilities and amenities, including gardens; a lake with a heronry, waterfowl and a boating area; sports pitches; and children's playgrounds.
 The northern side of the park is the home of London Zoo and the headquarters of the Zoological Society of London.
 There are several public gardens with flowers and specimen plants, including Queen Mary's Gardens in the Inner Circle, in which the Open Air Theatre stands; the formal Italian Gardens and adjacent informal English Gardens in the south-east corner of the park; and the gardens of St John's Lodge.
-Winfield House, the official residence of the U.S. Ambassador to the United Kingdom, stands in private grounds in the western section of the park, near to the capital's first large mosque.
+Winfield House, the official residence of the U.S. Ambassador to the United Kingdom, stands in private grounds in the western section of the park, near the capital's first large mosque.

 South of the Inner Circle is dominated by Regent's University London, home of the European Business School London, Regent's American College London (RACL) and Webster Graduate School among others.

-Abutting the northern side of Regent's Park is Primrose Hill, another open space which, with a height of 64 m, has a clear view of central London to the south-east, as well as Belsize Park and Hampstead to the north.
+Abutting the northern side of Regent's Park is Primrose Hill, another park which, with a height of 64 m, has a clear view of central London to the south-east, as well as Belsize Park and Hampstead to the north.
 Primrose Hill is also the name given to the immediately surrounding district.